ennova/postmarkdown/README.markdown

     end
     ```

-This will add css classes to the html, but you still need to a
+This will add CSS classes to the HTML, but you still need to a
 stylesheet to visually highlight the code.
 Postmarkdown ships with a
-github like set of styles.
+GitHub-like set of styles.

-In your `app/assets/stylesheets/application.css`, include the css file:
+In your `app/assets/stylesheets/application.css`, include the CSS file:

 ```css
 /*